elastic/logstash/qa/integration/README.md

 * `framework`: Test framework source code.
 * `specs`: Rspec tests that use services and validates stuff

-### Set JAVA_HOME
+### Setup Java

-`JAVA_HOME` is an environment variable that points to the location where the JDK is installed.
+The integration test scripts use `gradle` to run the tests, which requires a valid version of Java either on the system path, or specified using the `JAVA_HOME` environment variable pointing to the location of a valid JDK.

-If you need to test with a different Java version, you can use the `BUILD_JAVA_HOME` environment variable in test scripts to specify another version.
+To run integration tests using a different version of Java, set the `BUILD_JAVA_HOME` environment variable to the location of the JDK that you wish to test with.
 ## Testing on Mac/Linux

 ### Dependencies